Amatya Sharma

 Algorithms

-Algorithms & Maths
+Algorithms & Mathematics

-Approximation and Online Algorithms (EECS 598-0101, CS60023), Parameterized Algorithms (CS60083), Algorithmic Game Theory (CS60025), Randomized Algorithms (CS60029), Advanced Graph Theory (CS60047), Computational Geometry (CS60064), Theory Of Computation (CS41001), Computational Complexity (CS60043), Lattices in Cryptography (EECS 598), Selected Topics in Algorithms (CS60086), Cryptography & Network Security (CS60065), and Linear Algebra (MA20105).
+Approximation and Online Algorithms (EECS 598-0101, CS60023), Parameterized Algorithms (CS60083), Algorithmic Game Theory (CS60025), Randomized Algorithms (CS60029), Advanced Graph Theory (CS60047), Computational Geometry (CS60064), Theory of Computation (CS41001), Computational Complexity (CS60043), Lattices in Cryptography (EECS 598), Selected Topics in Algorithms (CS60086), Cryptography & Network Security (CS60065), and Linear Algebra (MA20105).

 Deep Learning